The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 However, this was not always the case…

-While Valentine’s Day has become more commercial and couple-focused over time, this celebration has a slightly different origin.
-Also, it varies slightly in each Spanish-speaking region.
+While celebrating Valentine’s Day in Spain has become more commercial and couple-focused over time, this celebration has a slightly different origin.
+Also, it varies slightly in Spanish-speaking countries.

 As we know that you are interested in learning Spanish, we will specifically guide you through the details of this festivity within Spain and Latin America.
 You will learn about its origins and its various celebrations.